twilio/twilio-cli/docs/general_usage.md

 twilio phone-numbers:update [PN sid or E.164] --sms-url http://localhost:5000/handle_sms
 ```

+Please be aware that this will expose your computer to the Internet.
+You should exit this command when you are completed testing.

 ### Output formats

 All command output is sent to `stdout` (whereas [logging messages](#logging-messages) are sent to `stderr`).